jrw-git/cataclysm_utility/README.md

 Download the repository zip:
 https://github.com/jrw-git/cataclysm_utility/archive/master.zip

-Unzip into your Cataclysm directory and run cataclysm_utility.exe, then follow the directions.
+You can unzip it directly into your Cataclysm directory. (eg /cdda)

+You can also unzip it into a directory next to the Cataclysm install.
+This is most useful for use with the game launcher.

+Example: Launcher is installed in /cdda, game is in /cdda/cataclysm, this utility can be in /cdda/transfer_utility

-Non-Windows users, it's best if you install Ruby, then unzip as above into the Cataclysm directory, then run "ruby .\lib\cataclysm_utility.rb" in the Cataclysm directory.
+Non-Windows users, it's best if you install Ruby, then unzip as above, then run
+"ruby .\lib\cataclysm_utility.rb" in the Cataclysm directory.

 ####General Usage: